Tennessee Oversize and Overweight Permits

 When Pilot Cars or Escort Vehicles Are Required in TennesseeHeavy-haul or oversize loads may be required to be accompanied by an escort vehicle or pilot car if: Length:

 - 75 feet to 85 feet, you may be permitted to use an amber strobe light.

 - 120 feet requires 2 pilot cars.

-- 10 feet requires 1 pilot car unless the pavement is 24 feet wide edge line (white line on side) to edge line.
+- 10 feet requires 1 pilot car unless the pavement is 24 feet wide from the edge line (white line on the side) to the edge line.

 - 14 feet requires 1 pilot car and 1 escort vehicle.

 - 12 feet 6 inches requires 1 escort vehicle.